brikis98/yevgeniy-brikman-homepage/_posts/2011-08-06-some-food-for-thought.md

 has not produced any satisfying answers on exactly which changes are causing the problems and (c) until they get it figured out, we can rely on some common sense and reason to come up with a diet that is likely to be healthy.
-Pollan's discussion of the state of dietary research is eye opening: you *will* remember it the next time a "scientists discover that X causes obesity!" study pops up on the news.
+Pollan's discussion of the state of dietary research is eye-opening: you *will* remember it the next time a "scientists discover that X causes obesity!" study pops up on the news.